TIP #88: 7 Art Room Clean-Up Hacks to Save Your Sanity

 1. Use Dollar Store Shower Curtains for Easy Table Covers

+These lightweight shower curtains and liners are the perfect weight to drape easily and stay put during messy projects.
 Afterward, simply wipe them down or fold them inward to trap small scraps before shaking them into the trash.

-Pro tip: If your Dollar Tree is out of stock, you can order online and get free shipping to the store!
+Pro tip: If your Dollar Tree is out of stock, you can order online and get free shipping to the store.

 2. Cover Small Work Areas with Press’n Seal Wrap

-No scrubbing, no stress!
+No scrubbing and no stress!

 3. Use Plastic Cutting Boards for Paint Palettes